bespinian/abraxas-aws-training/labs/01_hypeword_cloud/README.md

 export AWS_SECRET_ACCESS_KEY=<key>
 ```
 ## SSO Configure for Profiles
+This will be used LATER (after chapter 3).
+Don't do it before.
 To configure SSO profiles for AWS CLI:
 1. Run the following command:
 ```bash